Occasionally something very special and very rare makes an appearance at PREMIER GUITARS. Here is an instrument that qualifies in every way.

 3 way switch with black plastic top hat tip

-This is a AAA+ investor grade instrument – a fine example of a quite rare maple board Toploader Telecaster.
-The guitar sounds and plays perfectly.
-There are certainly not many of these in Australia, especially in this near perfect condition.
+This is a very rare and highly coveted vintage instrument – a fine example of an elusive Whiteguard Telecaster.
+The guitar sounds wonderful and plays perfectly.
+There are certainly not many of these in Australia.
 It presents an opportunity to own a truly collectable classic instrument, that will only go up in value.

-Comes in its original Fender gold lined tweed case.
-The case is in good condition with some stain marks, but structurally & functionally fine.
+Comes in its original Fender tweed case which has some evident wear and tear, but is in generally good condition both structurally & functionally.